MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Mexico/how-to-post-a-bank-reconciliation.md

   - "fr-ca"
 ---
 # How to: Post a Bank Reconciliation
-You can post bank reconciliation if you have reconciled the bank accounts in the **\($ N\_10120 Bank Rec.Worksheet $\)** window.
+You can post bank reconciliation if you have reconciled the bank accounts in the **Bank Rec.Worksheet** window.
 For more information, see [How to: Reconcile Bank Accounts by Using Bank Statements](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Canada/how-to-reconcile-bank-accounts-by-using-bank-statements.md).

  After the bank reconciliation has been posted, a bank account statement is created, and can be viewed from the relevant bank account card.